ElocF/gss_hackathon_test/README.md

 # prompt

-Monster Horro book, with for chapters about a GIS person saving the world with cartography
+Monster Horror book, with for chapters about a GIS person saving the world with cartography